 #1 All Bankruptcy Filings Are The Same

 To understand and debunk some of the myths about Chapter 7 bankruptcy, we must first understand how Chapter 7 bankruptcy differs from Chapter 13 bankruptcy.
-While both are consumer bankruptcy options, Chapter 7 bankruptcy is typically used in a situation where the client has limited income and assets, and does not have the ability to pay back all or even some of their debt.
+While both are consumer bankruptcy options, Chapter 7 bankruptcy is typically used in a situation where the client has limited income and assets and does not have the ability to pay back all or even some of their debt.
 Chapter 13 bankruptcy is a tool for catching up on a delinquent secured debt like a mortgage or car.
-It is also a compromise where you pay back some of your debt while completing a court approved repayment plan.
+It is also a compromise where you pay back some of your debt while completing a court-approved repayment plan.

 #2 Bankruptcy Will Stay On My Credit Report Forever

 While effects of a Bankruptcy on your credit report can vary due to the case, the credit reporting of a Chapter 7 bankruptcy lasts a maximum of ten years.
 Some credit reporting agencies remove the bankruptcy after seven years.
-Some of these credit report references to bankruptcy include trade lines that state that your account was included in bankruptcy, and third party collection debts, judgments, and tax liens discharged through bankruptcy.
+Some of these credit report references to bankruptcy include trade lines that state that your account was included in a bankruptcy, and third-party collection debts, judgments, and tax liens discharged through bankruptcy.
 More importantly, your credit score and your ability to get a loan or credit card recovers much faster than this time frame.
 We see this with clients year after year.

 #3 My Credit Score Won’t Improve Until The Bankruptcy Is Gone From My Credit Report

 While your post-bankruptcy credit score will show a drop after filing, you will be surprised at how quickly your credit score begins to recover.
-One reason is that by way of the bankruptcy, your debt to income ratio improves in your favor.
+One reason is that by way of bankruptcy, your debt to income ratio improves in your favor.
 Additionally, creditors are more likely to lend you money because they know you have no other debt, and they know you can’t file bankruptcy again.
 Often, the same creditors you included in your bankruptcy filing will offer you new extensions of credit shortly after you file.

 Obtaining a secured line of credit and making payments on it, or taking out a new credit card and making payments on it, will help you to raise your credit score with the goal of hitting the range of 700-749 over time.
 Making on-time payments for all debt, adding and paying new credit, and keeping your credit card balances under a thirty percent utilization are all examples of ways to boost your post-bankruptcy credit score.